Cycling in Paris is easy and a great way to explore the city and do some sightseeing. This route will bring you close to all of the major landmarks.

 Most conveniently, you don’t need to worry about where to return it.
 Just park it up and use your smartphone to end the ride.

-Jump’s e-bikes cost €1 to unlock and €0.15 per minute to use, though you should be aware that if you park the bike outside of the city centre, Jump will charge you a fee of €50.
+Jump’s e-bikes cost €1 to unlock and €0.15 per minute to use, though you should be aware that if you park the bike outside of the city center, Jump will charge you a fee of €50.
 This helps to ensure the service is available for as many people as possible.

 While you might not be reaching Tour de France speeds, you’ll certainly enjoy yourself cycling through Paris.